-An electronic or paper based accident form/book will be completed as soon as possible after the accident occurs by the member of staff or first aider who deals with it.
-An accident form template can be found in appendix 6.
+An electronic incident form will be completed as soon as possible after the accident, incident or dangerous occurrence occurs by the member of staff or first aider who deals with it.

-As much detail as possible will be supplied when reporting an accident.
+As much detail as possible will be supplied when reporting an Incident.

-Information about injuries will also be kept in the pupil's educational record.
+Information about injuries will also be kept in the pupil's educational record or on the staff member's personal file (paper or electronic), as appropriate.

-Records held in the first aid and accident book will be retained by the school in line with the LSP Records Management Policy and in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.
+Records held in the system will be retained by the school in line with the LSP Records Management Policy and in accordance with regulation 25 of the Social Security (Claims and Payments) Regulations 1979, and then securely disposed of.

-6.2.
+7.2.
 Head injuries